 Motivation - We want to support individuals who will make the most of the opportunities presented by this bursary and are keen to be active members of the RTS.

-For more information, guidance notes and for a list of eligible courses, click here.
+For more information and guidance notes click here.